Writing

 There are different ways to generate ideas.

 One way to generate ideas is to just start writing on the topic.
 At first, don't feel constrained by format issues.
 Don't worry about spelling, grammar, or writing in complete sentences.
 Just "brainstorm," that is, write down everything you can think of that might relate to the topic, freely.
 This way there is a free flow of ideas written down that state and support your thoughts on the topic.
 It's likely that a line of thought will emerge that is worth exploring.
-After doing this your ideas can be clustered together and better organized.
+After doing this your ideas can be clustered together and better organized and errors in spelling and grammar can be addresed.

 Thesis statement